Vote Absentee

 Where can I bring my absentee ballot to be accepted?

-• DPW City Hall room 207, at noticed dates and times
+• City Hall room 207, at noticed dates and times

 Can I use the drop box outside of City Hall?